feathersjs-ecosystem/feathers-vuex/docs/api-overview.md

 `feathers-vuex` is a first class integration of the Feathers Client and Vuex.
 It implements many Redux best practices under the hood, eliminates *a lot* of boilerplate code, and still allows you to easily customize the Vuex store.

+These docs are for version 2.x.
+For feathers-vuex@1.x, please go to [feathers-vuex-v1.netlify.com](feathers-vuex-v1.netlify.com).

 ## Features

 - Fully powered by Vuex & Feathers